 Use your web, email, and CRM data to get insights into your user's behavior, and use this data to create personalized emails.

 For instance, you can personalize emails based on weather or user activity, such as a weekly wrap-up email.
+Personalization of emails requires analysis of data from CRM.
+To understand and use CRM to your advantage, undergoing digital marketing training is recommended.

 Here are some great examples of emails that have really outdone themselves with personalization: